Fame (2009 film): Senior year

-Kevin (Paul McGill) has a meeting with Ms. Kraft, the dance teacher, because he asked her to write him a letter of recommendation.
+Kevin has a meeting with Ms. Kraft, the dance teacher, because he asked her to write him a letter of recommendation.
 She says she can not write him the letter, because she believes he is not talented enough to become a professional dancer.
 Meanwhile, as they talk, Alice is dancing to ('Black and Gold') practicing her jazz piece.
 This conversation with Ms. Kraft causes him to attempt suicide by stepping in front of a subway car.
 Joy, Rosie, and Jenny are there to stop him.

 Victor is told by his girlfriend, Alice, that she is going on a world tour next week.
 He asks if she will visit him, but she says that after P.A. couples usually go their separate ways.

 Joy drops out of school before graduation because she is working on 'Sesame Street' full-time now and her grades have suffered.

 Malik talks with Mr. Dowd about his father, which leads to Mr. Dowd telling him about breaking down his walls.
 Victor, Malik and Denise put on a hip-hop concert at a club at which her parents are at, but Denise told them it was classical jazz because of her father's wishes for her to pursue classical piano and not vocals.
 Despite this, she defies her father and goes on anyway and wins over her mother during the performance.
 Marco, along with Neil, Joy, and Rosie, is there to watch but when he sees Jenny come in, he says he has to go.
 Jenny stops him from leaving, saying that she's been thinking a lot about him, and that it kills her that she hurt him.

 Later, during the concert, he puts his arms around her and they smile at each other.
 When Denise leaves with her parents, her father is outraged and tells her that he is pulling her out of P.A., even though she is about to graduate.
 Her mom stops him and says that if Denise wants to sing, she should sing.